 Step 2.
 Count the number of kernel rows per ear on every fifth ear and determine the average.

 Step 3.
 On the same fifth ears, count the number kernels per row and determine the average.

 Step 4.
-To determine an estimate of yield potential per acre at each sample site, multiply the number of ears times the average number of rows times the average number of kernels and divide by 90 or the factor that best represents growing conditions (Table 2).
+Determine an estimate of yield potential per acre at each sample site by multiplying the number of ears by the average number of rows and the average number of kernels and dividing by 90 or the factor that best represents growing conditions (Table 1).

 Step 5.
 Repeat this procedure at a representative number of sample sites in the field.
-Calculate the average yield potential for all of the sites to get an estimate of the yield potential of the entire field.
+Calculate the average yield potential of all the sites to get an estimate of the yield potential of the entire field.

 Example: Harvestable ear count is 30.
 The average number of kernels per ear from every fifth ear is 511.
 Growing conditions were average (85).
-The estimated yield potential for that site would be (30 times 511) divided by 85, or a 180 bu/acre estimate of yield potential.3
+The estimated yield potential for that site would be 30 multiplied by 511 and divided by 85, or a 180 bu/acre estimate of yield potential.

 Poor conditions during grain fill can cause lower kernel weights, resulting in an underestimation of yield potential with the yield component method.
 Conversely, it can overestimate yield potential if kernel weight is higher than normal, during superior growing conditions.3 Kernel size and weight can vary by corn product and environmental conditions, which can compromise the accuracy of the estimate.